Foundation Degree (FdSc) Canine and Feline Training and Behaviour* UCAS Code: C865 (Entry 2021)

 Year 1 (Level 4) Core Modules include

 • Personal and Professional Development

 • Learning and Cognition

-Assessments will be designed to give students the opportunity of performing tasks that they would be asked to do in employment.
+Assessments have been designed to give students the opportunity of performing tasks that they would be asked to do in employment.
 There are a range of assessment methods used, including reports, case studies, presentations and exams.
 Typically each module involves two assessments.

 In Course Costs